Spicy Potlakaya kura with sesame seeds powder. This is an easy to make recipe that is delicious to serve with both rice and roti.

 - ½ tsp Red chili powder (or more to taste)

 - Heat oil in a sauté pan; add mustard seeds and cumin seeds; once the seeds start to splutter; add curry leaves, onion and green chilies; sauté until onion is translucent, about 5 minutes.

 - Now add snake gourd and ½ cup water; cover and cook till it turns tender, about 8-10 minutes.
 Season with salt.

 - Then add tomatoes; cover and cook till they turn mushy, takes another 5 minutes.

-- Add the sesame powder & red chili powder; cook for a minute.
+- Add the roasted sesame powder, red chili powder and salt; cook for a minute.

 - Whisk rice flour into milk and add it to the curry; mix well and simmer for 2-3 minutes.
 Enjoy with rice or roti.

 - Generally frozen Snake gourd comes in big circular pieces.
 I usually chop them up into bite size pieces.